 The body wants bulky foods

-The body knows when you try to cheat it out of the volume it was designed for.
+The body knows when you try to cheat it out of the phytonutrients, fiber, and volume it was designed for.

 Another reason for cravings is that the body is searching for missing nutrients to trigger a feeling of satiation in its nutrient receptors as well as its stretch receptors.

-To feel satiated we need to eat enough food to stretch the stomach so that the stretch receptors in the stomach get the signal that it is time to stop eating.
+To feel satiated, we need to eat enough food to stretch the stomach so that the stretch receptors in the stomach get the signal that it is time to stop eating.

-When we diet for months or years, eating less food volume than the body naturally wants to eat eventually we binge and gain all the weight back and more in a short time.
+When we diet for months or years, eating less food volume than the body naturally wants to eat eventually, we are apt to binge and gain all the weight back and more in a short time.